og-96/todo-list-project/README.md

 Backend (Express.js)
 Database Connection: The backend has been configured to connect to a MariaDB database.
 The connection parameters, such as the database host, user, password, and database name, are managed through environment variables.
 Server Port: The backend server runs on port 3000, which is set via environment variables to ensure flexibility for different environments.
-CORS: Cross-Origin Resource Sharing (CORS) has been enabled on the server to allow the frontend (running on a different port) to make API requests to the backend.

 Frontend (Svelte)
 API Base URL: The frontend is configured to interact with the backend through the API URL, which points to http://localhost:3000.
 This allows the frontend to communicate with the Express.js backend for managing the to-do list data.